Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 # 📌 Quick start to use CronicalSpark:

+1. First Initialize CronicalSpark class,
+Assign the computational limit (this mean s the memory limit of CronicalSpark, ex =1000 memory limit size) and your desired output size (ex. = 10 or 20 values in 1D matrix, depends on your output size you want), and the last is processing_type, wether you want the output equal or extended or less.
+By assigning "equal_input_output" in processing_type, CronicalSpark will prioritize the output to be the same shape and size as the input, regardless of the desired_output you assigned.
+Else other than "equal_input_output", will make the output size different than the input size, matching your assigned  desired_output size.

+(size here means each value inside a matrix if a matrix consist of 3 values :
+Ex = [1, 2, 3], its size will be 3]

-1. Find meta_definitor(x) function, where x is a 1D or 2D Matrix as the first input for CronicalSpark to process that consist of multiple scalars inside the matrix.
+2. Next, Find meta_definitor(x) function, where x is a 1D or 2D Matrix as the first input for CronicalSpark to process that consist of multiple scalars inside the matrix.

 ●.
-IMPORTANT NOTES:
+IMPORTANT CLARITY:
-CronicalSpark Input and output is equal, meaning that the number of Input will be the same for output, meaning if you want to extract the max value inside a matrix output, you need to use numpy.argmax(), so actions or tasks must be encoded first in a Python list.
+If "equal_input_output" means that CronicalSpark Input and output is equal, meaning that the number of Input will be the same for output, meaning if you want to extract the max value inside a matrix output, you need to use numpy.argmax(), so actions or tasks must be encoded first in a Python list.
 The number of total scalars inside a matrix depends on your needs and CronicalSpark doesn't have any restrictions in total scalars of an input.

 ●.
 Example Usage:
 ```math